Our Braided Rivers

 Why do rivers 'braid'?

 Braided rivers both erode and deposit gravel, depending on the gradient of the river and speed and volume of the water.
 Flow changes according to the amount of rainfall and/or snowmelt.
 The volume and speed of the water is measured in cubic metres per second or cumecs.
 During low flow periods (low cumecs), gravel is dropped and the river ‘braids’ into smaller channels around temporary gravel islands.
-Following storms and snowmelt minus the effects of abstraction, the rivers rise (high cumecs) and some or all of the braids coalesce into a wide single channel that covers and sometimes washes away the gravel islands.
+Following storms and snowmelt, minus the effects of abstraction of water for irrigation, the rivers rise (high cumecs) and some or all of the braids join to become a single wide channel that covers and sometimes washes away the gravel islands.

 Why are they special?

 Centuries of development have largely robbed the Canterbury Plains of its forest, wetland, and coastal habitats.
 The biologically rich braided rivers are one of the last remaining strongholds of biodiversity in the Canterbury Plains, forming a vital ecological link from the mountains to the sea.
 However, while braided river plants and animals evolved strategies to live in these dynamic and volatile environments, many species are declining at an alarming rate due to the activities of people.
 Several are at risk of extinction.
 The reasons for this are discussed in the section on threats and the section below.

 Creating Canterbury Plains